kinoshitadaisuke/ncu_astroinformatics_202209/README.md

   - analysis of variable star data
   - finding exoplanet's transit from Kepler data
 - session 13: Planetary motion and orbital integration
+- session 14: Making a HR diagram of a star cluster using Gaia DR3

 ## Binder web page ##